AsherJingkongChen/floating-distance/README.md

 *TODO*

 ### Note
-This feature is built by experimental features of Rust
+1. This feature is built by experimental features of Rust
+2. Executing the program built with target features that are not supported by the target architecture may cause runtime errors